⇒ What is Vitalnet? A customized COTS data warehouse software.

 ⇒ What are the software requirements?
 Minimal.

-VitalPro runs under Windows, DOS, and Linux.
-Any version of Microsoft Windows is supported.
-The VitalWeb front-end runs in a browser.
-More than 99% of current browsers are supported.
+VitalPro runs under any version of either Windows or Linux.
+The VitalWeb front-end runs in a browser on any computer.
+Any current browser is supported.
 We provide the VitalWeb back-end, on a secure server.
 Vitalnet does not require other commercial software (SAS, Oracle, etc.) to run.

 ⇒ Can I monitor program usage?
 Yes.

 ⇒ How is Vitalnet licensed?
-It is a flat-rate license, depended on number and type of data sets, and size of user base.
-Separate page on licensing.
+It is a flat-rate license, depending on the number and type of data sets, and the number of users.
+A separate page on licensing.

 ⇒ Why should I license Vitalnet software?
 Many reasons.